 Help with COVID-19 Debt Issues

-COVID-19 is a global issue that has affected nearly every country on earth.
-As a response, many creditors have adjusted their policies to make it easier for people to handle their financial commitments.
-In some cases, financial institutions and other creditors have reached out to customers to explain the changes they’ve made.
-However, even if a creditor hasn’t mentioned or published any policy changes, it’s still worth contacting them if you’re having trouble paying your bills.
+COVID-19 is a global issue that has affected every country on earth.
+As a result, many creditors have adjusted their policies temporarily to make it easier for people to handle their financial commitments.
+In some cases, financial institutions and other creditors have reached out to customers to explain the changes they have made.
+However, even if a creditor has not notified you of any policy changes, it is still worth reaching out to them if you are having trouble paying your bills.

-If you explain your situation and clearly tell them that you’re having difficulty making ends meet due to COVID-19, they may be willing to help you.
-In some cases, this could mean reducing or waiving interest charges, eliminating late fees, giving you more time to pay your debts, or allowing you to skip some payments.
+If you explain your situation and clearly tell them that you are having difficulty making ends meet due to COVID-19, they may be willing to help you.
+In some cases, this could mean a temporary reduction or a waiving of interest charges, eliminating any late fees, giving you a bit more time to pay your debts or allowing you to skip some payments.

-When you talk to your creditors, explain your situation clearly and make sure you know how much you can afford to pay.
-This will help you recognize if what the creditor is offering will actually help you.
+When you talk to your creditors, explain your situation clearly and make sure you know how much you can afford to pay them.
+This will help you recognize if what the creditor is offering will be of help to you.

-If you’re able to get any assistance from your creditors, make sure to get the updated plan in writing before you make any additional payments.
+If you can get any assistance from your creditors, make sure to get the updated plan in writing from them.

-The federal government as well as several provincial and territorial governments have introduced many new benefits over the course of the pandemic.
+The federal government, as well as most provincial and territorial governments, have introduced many new benefits over the course of the pandemic.
 These were designed to help people cope with the financial instability caused by COVID-19.
-Over the last few months, the available benefits have changed considerably, and some programs that were once available have either been modified or discontinued.
+Over the last year, the available benefits have changed and some programs that were once available have either been modified or discontinued.

-If you are struggling financially, look into what the federal government or your provincial government may be offering at this time and apply for the programs you for which you qualify.
+If you are struggling financially, investigate what the federal government or your provincial government may be offering at this time and then apply for the programs for which you qualify.
 This could be the lifeline you need during this pandemic.

-If you set your budget prior to the COVID-19 pandemic and the fallout from this disease, it’s a good idea to review it and adjust it as necessary.
-There is a new financial reality in the world, and what made sense several months ago may no longer apply.
+If you set up your budget prior to the COVID-19 pandemic and the fallout from this disease, it is a great idea to review it and adjust the categories and amounts, as necessary.
+There is a new financial reality to our world, so what made sense in 2019 or 2020 may no longer apply to your situation.

 In addition to cutting spending where you can, you may want to review your financial goals as well.
 Those goals may need tweaking to bring them in line with any drop in your income or change in lifestyle or focus.

-If you’re unable to pay your bills or you’re struggling with debt, you may want to look for ways to earn some additional income, even if it’s only in the short-term.
-You could consider taking on freelance or contract work, doing some overtime if you’re still employed and if your company permits it, or even selling items that you no longer need on Kijiji or eBay.
+If you are unable to pay your bills or struggling with debt, you may want to look for ways to earn some additional income, even if it is only in the short-term.
+You could consider taking on freelance or contract work, doing some overtime (if you are still employed and if your company permits it), or even selling items that you no longer need on Kijiji or eBay.
 Some people are taking on gig economy work (such as Door Dash food delivery or Uber driving) to bring in supplemental income for the short term.
-Every little bit counts and the extra money you generate could help you handle the financial stress of the pandemic.
+Every little bit counts and the extra money you generate could help ease some of the financial stress of the pandemic for you.

-There are a number of places to get professional financial assistance.
-However, it’s important to do research before you work with any organization.
+There are several places to get professional financial assistance.
+However, it is important to do research before you work with any organization.
 Find out their qualifications, their fees, and how they can help you before you agree to anything.
-Some professionals, such as Licensed Insolvency Trustees, may offer a free consultation where they can look at your financial situation and provide you with details on the options that can help you.
+Some professionals, such as Farber’s Licensed Insolvency Trustees, offer a free consultation where we look at your financial situation and provide you with details on the options that can help you.
 If you feel you need help, please reach out to our team today by CLICKING ON THE FREE CONSULTATION BUTTON, below, or giving us a telephone call.
 We are here to help.